jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 > *David Hume wrote that mentality creates reality.
 This means if your society BELIEVES in an apocalypse or a war to end all wars, then such a war will eventually HAPPEN because the soul of society created it as a probability in the metaphysical dimension, waiting for deployment in physical reality.
 This is currently the case in the Middle East where Jews and Muslims believe in an 'end of days'.
 Such end of days actually happen during airstrikes (by the West) or suicide attacks (by the Islamists).
 The simplest solution is to drop such a belief.

-By applying Adam Smith's economic metaphysics, we can say that the 2008 Financial Crisis had similar dynamics as the 1929 Great Crash and secular stagnation is the current version of the Great Depression.
+By applying Adam Smith's economic metaphysics, we can say that:
+- the 2008 Financial Crisis had similar dynamics as the 1929 Great Crash
+- the secular stagnation is the current version of the Great Depression

 Investment banks were already rich, but they wanted to be even richer so they invented speculative derivatives which would return no revenue*.

-> *The resulting crash puts all profits to zero which then re-allows the possibility of high profits.
+> *This is because Modern Economics has no concept of [Economic Balance](/social/economics/principles/part-4/chapter-01).
+The resulting crash or imbalance puts all profits to zero which then re-allows the possibility of high profits.
 When things are at the bottom, then there is no way but up.

 ## Stagflation, Revolutions, and Conflict All Come From the Monkey Nature